What is a gallbladder?

-Your gallbladder is a nifty little organ that takes care of digesting all the fat you eat.
+The gallbladder is a nifty little organ that takes care of digesting all the fat you eat.
 It makes bile, which is what it uses to digest fat.
-Sometimes, things go wrong, and the gallbladder requires surgery either because it isn’t secreting the bile properly, or because gallstones get formed, which block things up and cause terrible pain and inflammation in the body.
-Pain from the gallbladder can be sharp, dull, or cramping in the upper, or upper/middle abdomen and can last several hours.
+Sometimes, things go wrong, and the gallbladder requires surgery.
+This happens because either the gallbladder isn’t secreting the bile properly or because gallstones get formed, which block things up and cause terrible pain and inflammation in the body.
+Pain in the gallbladder can be sharp, dull, or cramping in the upper, or upper/middle abdomen and can last several hours.
 The pains are severe and can come and go because of the contraction and expansion of the gallbladder.

 Things like being obese, diabetic, losing weight too fast, gaining weight too fast, or extreme diets where people attempt to do “cleanses” that end up doing more harm than help all might end up exacerbating existing gallbladder conditions and pushing it over the edge to the point it requires surgery.

 At which point, people might be recommended to undergo gallstone laparoscopic surgery.